electric-sql/pglite/docs/docs/about.md

 # What is PGlite

-PGlite is a [WASM](https://webassembly.org/) Postgres build packaged into a TypeScript/JavaScript client library, that enables you to run Postgres in the browser, [Node.js](https://nodejs.org/) and [Bun](https://bun.sh/), with no need to install any other dependencies.
+PGlite is a [WASM](https://webassembly.org/) Postgres build packaged into a TypeScript/JavaScript client library, that enables you to run Postgres in the browser, [Node.js](https://nodejs.org/), [Bun](https://bun.sh/), and mobile platforms using React Native and Expo, with no need to install any other dependencies.
 It's under 3mb Gzipped, and has support for many [Postgres extensions](../extensions/), including [pgvector](../extensions/#pgvector).

 Getting started with PGlite is simple: just install and import the NPM package, then create your embedded database: